Harshavardhan2903/Spider_task1_networking/README.md

 https://docs.google.com/document/d/10FU6fasnoXynhf3awS6UHmGf3NXLjkrlTwVjB0fzFSg/edit?usp=sharing

-This link contains the basics of terminal part . scrrenshots have been included here . please check that .
+This link contains the basics of terminal part . screenshots have been included here . please check that .
-The next part of bus , star topology is the packet tracer file attached as task 1
+The next part of star topology is the packet tracer file attached as task 1 .
+Have configured the devices manually and ping is working .